 - If you get breathless very quickly when doing exercise or sigh or yawn a lot, this is a sign that your breathing efficiency needs improvement.
 Yawning does not just indicate tiredness; it indicates that the brain needs to fire up and needs more oxygen.
 Similarly, sighing indicates that the brain is trying to calm down

-- Mouth breathing is children, whilst they are still developing, can cause a narrow jaw, crooked teeth and a smaller nasal cavity
+- Mouth breathing in children whilst they are still developing can cause a narrow jaw, crooked teeth and a smaller nasal cavity

 - Pulling the belly in displaces your internal organs, shutting down your digestive system and diaphragm